Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Results

 \subsubsection{Backward transfer capability}

 In the brain, not only has the forward transfer capacity that the past learned knowledge can assist the learning of new tasks, but also the learning of new tasks will improve the performance of the past tasks.
 In recent years, the forward transfer capability of continual learning algorithms has been proposed and validated in many models, but currently there are fewer models with backward transfer capability.
 This is due to the fact that many models freeze the connections related to previous tasks from being updated again or reduce their weight plasticity~\cite{wortsman2020supermasks,yoon2017lifelong,han2023enhancing}, hindering the backward transfer between tasks.
-As for our SOR-SNN model, it retains the ability of past task-related synapses to be fine-tuned according to the new task while selecting new pathways for the new tasks.
-As shown in Fig. \ref{res4 fig} A of the first box, in our SOR-SNN model, the accuracy of the second task after the third task is learned (darkblue line) is higher than when the second task was first learned (black line), and the similar phenomenon occurs in the learning of other tasks.
-In addition with the learning of subsequent tasks, the accuracy stability of the previous task also increases to some extent.
-This suggests that the knowledge learned from later tasks in our SOR-SNN model could contribute to a better completion of the previous task without retraining the previous task, realizing the backward transfer of knowledge.
+As for our ADR-SNN model, it retains the ability of past task-related synapses to be fine-tuned according to the new task while selecting new pathways for the new tasks.